openzipkin/zipkin/zipkin-ui/README.md

 app to serve that route, the server needs to forward the request to `index.html`.
 The same forwarding applies to `/dependencies` and any other routes the UI controls.

-Under the scenes the JavaScript code looks at `window.location` to figure out what the UI should do.
+Behind the scenes the JavaScript code looks at `window.location` to figure out what the UI should do.
 This is handled by a route api defined in the crossroads library.

 The suggested logic for serving the assets of Zipkin-UI is as follows: